-There’s a reason why TripAdvisor named Portland, ME one of the top 10 destinations in the US.
-Whether you want to immerse yourself in nature or enjoy the flourishing arts scene, it’s a wonderful place to explore with loved ones, especially since it has so many nom options available in the city.
-So, here are a list of must-try restaurants for you guys.
-Use it to plan your itinerary or share it with someone who’d benefit because sharing is caring.
+Whether you want to immerse yourself in nature or enjoy the flourishing arts scene, Portland, Maine’s a wonderful place to explore with loved ones, especially since it has so many nom options available in the city.
+Here are a list of must-try restaurants we love – use it to plan your itinerary or share it with someone who’d benefit because sharing is caring.

 Must try dishes include their okonomiyaki (a Japanese pancake of sorts, made with pork belly, seasonal veggies, cabbage, and other magic), their poke don (a vibrant rice bowl with fresh salmon, avo, cucumbers, and more) and their nikuman (housemade steamed buns stuffed with the freshest protein available).
 This fast casual spot has a trendy vibe to it, and it’s a great place to grab a quick meal on the go or enjoy date night.

-If you love macarons as much as I do, you need to try Suga Suga, no ifs, ands or buts.
+If you love macarons, you need to try Suga Suga, no ifs, ands or buts.
 Tara, the beautiful owner, sells French macarons and cookie sammies with a twist – think unique flavors like cider donut, maple ginger and more – at Fork Food Lab.
 She bakes everything fresh each morning in small batches to ensure quality, and it makes all the difference in the world.
-The texture is unlike anything I’ve ever had, and it’s something I legitimately miss now that I’m back in the DMV.
-She collaborates with Cellardoor Winery often for fun pairing events, and she has one coming up on October 30th so mark your calendars, friends.
-The theme’s Game of Thrones so it should be a goodie!

 Is it the best lobster roll in Portland?
 TBD, but it’s pretty damn good.
 Other must try dishes are their fried Maine oysters and their Maine lobster stew.
 Both were delicious, but the stew was phenomenal.
 If you enjoy Asian flavors, you definitely need to order a bowl for yourself because the coconut and green curry notes were out of this world.

-Alright Nomsters, I hope you enjoyed reading about my favorite places in Portland, ME.
+Alright Nomsters, we hope you enjoyed reading about my favorite places in Portland, ME.
 Have you visited yet?
 If yes, share your recommendations below!
-If you enjoyed this post, make sure to check out “Eating Through Las Vegas,” “Top 10 Best Restaurants in South Korea,” and “The Best Restaurants in Tampa, FL.”
+And if you enjoyed this post, make sure to check out “Eating Through Las Vegas,” “Top 10 Best Restaurants in South Korea,” and “The Best Restaurants in Tampa, FL” as well.